Cervical Cancer Screening Saves Lives!

 We believe co-testing is the most effective strategy for early disease detection.

-Large peer-reviewed published studies in the United States indicate that co-testing identifies significantly more cervical pre-cancer and cancer than either test used alone.8,9
+Large peer-reviewed published studies in the United States indicate that co-testing identifies significantly more cervical pre-cancer and cancer than either test used alone.11,12

-Co-testing has been shown to identify 94.5% of all cervical cancers.10
+Co-testing has been shown to identify 94.5% of all cervical cancers.13

-Recent data also support the enhanced benefits of co-testing every three years.10,11 Most clinicians and nurse practitioners today recommend co-testing every three years for patients.12,13
+Recent data also support the enhanced benefits of co-testing every three years.13,14 Most clinicians and nurse practitioners today recommend co-testing every three years for patients.15,16

-In September 2017, the U.S. Preventive Services Task Force (USPSTF) released draft recommendations for cervical cancer screening that recommended single testing for women between 30-65 but did not include co-testing.14 As the largest group of nurse practitioners dedicated to women’s health in the United States, we disagree with this proposal.
-Here’s why:
+In September 2017, the U.S. Preventive Services Task Force (USPSTF) released draft recommendations for cervical cancer screening that recommended single testing for women between 30-65 but did not include co-testing.17 We disagreed with the guidelines for several reasons.

 Leading Experts Support Co-Testing